demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 ## Pack Configurations

 ### Integrations
-Configure an instance of the [Expanse V2](https://xsoar.pan.dev/docs/reference/integrations/expanse-v2) integration.
+Configure an instance of the [Cortex Xpanse](https://xsoar.pan.dev/docs/reference/integrations/expanse-v2) integration.
 At a minimum, you only need to configure the API key.

 You do not need to enable any additional integrations, but if you don't have Panorama, Cortex Data Lake, Splunk with firewall logs, or Prisma Cloud, the enrichment and validation phases of the playbook will not provide good results.